Home » Articles » SSS Monthly Contribution Table Guide 2025

 Key takeaways:

-• Here you will find the SSS Contribution Table 2023.
+• Here you will find the Lastest SSS Contribution Table 2025

 • The money you contribute to SSS makes you eligible for a loan.

 The Social Security System, or widely known as SSS (1), updates the monthly contribution table every year.
-And for the year 2021, despite the pandemic, the contribution rate has increased from 12% to 13%.
 Many Filipinos are against the SSS new contribution rate.
 However, it is the Republic Act 11199 that made the increase into reality.

 We’re hoping that this article will answer all of your SSS contribution inquiries!